autonomoussoftware/documentation/FAQ.md

 Metronome is comprised of four fully-autonomous and cooperative smart contracts.

-*   Metronome Ledger ERC20 (with ERC827 superset)
+*   Metronome Ledger ERC20
     *   This is the token’s smart contract ledger and dictates how the token behaves
-    *   ERC827 super set is the latest standard with enhanced decentralized transfer and security
+    *   Custom functionality for enhanced decentralized transfer and security
 *   Auctions Contract
     *   This smart contract interacts with the ledger contract above and operates the descending price auctions
     *   Sets the rules for the initial supply auction and the daily supply lot